 Upcycling Jeans Seams To Make Coasters

 I have upcycled jean seams and hems, many times before.
 But this is the first time I’ve used them to make denim coasters.

 Denim seams can be really difficult to sew that is why they often get forgotten when upcycling.
 It’s hard for the average sewing machine to sew through thick denim.
 Even my solid steel Bernina sewing machine can’t cope sometimes.

 That is why I have designed a no-sew DIY for these upcycled denim coasters.
 I got the idea for when I made my woven denim lampshade.
 I have made these coasters by weaving the seams together.
 Not only do these avoid sewing but it also creates a cool pattern with the coasters.

-There are many places that you can extract seams from a pair of jeans.
+There are many places where you can extract seams from a pair of jeans.
 Not all jeans are constructed the same, but on most jeans, the longest seam runs along the inside leg.
 Often this is double stitched.

 Then there are the hems at the bottom of the legs.
 Other double-stitched seams can often be found across the back of jeans, between the waistband and pockets.
 The belt loops are like mini short seams.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need

 - The seams and hems from a couple of pairs of jeans.
 The denim coasters look great if made with denim in different shades of indigo.

 - Plain round cork coaster mats.